ManthanUgemuge/Weight-Convertor/README.md

 ## About the Project

-Basic Web Application converting weight from
+Basic Web Application converting weight from Pounds to
+- Grams
+- Kilograms
+- Ounces

 ## Tech Stacks Used